 In Manitoba, the development of a responsive and appropriate system of supports has been an ongoing process.
 Today there are about 95 community based organizations around the province, providing a range of supports and services.
 The province spends close to $440 million annually on supports to about 6700 adults with intellectual disabilities.
 Currently the government is overhauling how it funds people and Abilities Manitoba wants to ensure these changes improve opportunities and supports to adults with an intellectual disability.

 When our government of the day partners with community stakeholders, history shows that great things can happen.
 A prime example is individualized funding through In the Company of Friends.
 This option has been available for more than 25 years in Manitoba and made us an international leader in innovative supports.
-Other examples include the Vulnerable Persons Legislation, the Welcome Home Program and other collaborative efforts to move people from institutions to communities around Manitoba.
+Other examples include The Adults Living with an Intellectual Disability Act (ALIDA) - formerly known as the Vulnerable Person's Act, the Welcome Home Program and other collaborative efforts to move people from institutions to communities around Manitoba.
 It’s also clear that when collaboration isn’t present it negatively impacts people and their families.
 A current example is the use of the Supports Intensity Scale to assess someone’s level of support needs.
 This takes individuals backwards to the service design principles of social exclusion and isolation that belong in human service history and not in people’s lives in this day and age.

 There are many lessons to learn in how Manitoba has treated people with intellectual disabilities throughout our history.
 While there are many stains on our history there are also many champions, valuable lessons and an enviable resilience.
 We must be aware of where we have come from and the vast advocacy required to realize our current successes.
 Collectively we must recognize the continued need for advocacy.
 This must be forefront as we forge forward and leave our mark on the current era.
 Let’s mark it with giant leaps forward.